Initially, Mundoo Island Station was a sheep station with a few dairy cattle to provide milk.

 Mustering is done on horseback between the islands and motorbikes, Rangers and Argos on the high ground.

-Any flighty or stirry animals are sold at the first opportunity.
+Any flighty animals are culled from our mob at the first opportunity.

-Our stock handling techniques are of a quiet nature to ensure safety for the animals, ourselves and to reduce the chances of bruising to the animal.
+Our stock handling techniques are of a quiet nature to ensure safety for the animals and ourselves, reduce stress and the chances of bruising to the animal.